Sometimes paying for something is better than getting it for free.

 But you are not one of those people.
 You came to this blog to read about the best PPC strategies that will put your campaigns into hyperdrive.

-Before we cover that, let’s go over some popular PPC affiliate programs that you may have missed.
+Before we cover that, let’s go over some popular PPC digital marketing programs that you may have missed.

 Best PPC Affiliate Programs

-There are many big and small affiliate programs to choose from.
+There are many big and small digital marketing programs to choose from.
 You probably already know some of them.

 Google Ads actually consists of three networks.